 You may choose between TRS or the Optional Retirement Program (ORP) currently funded through The Teachers Insurance and Annuity Association of America - the College Retirement Equities Fund (TIAA-CREF).
-If you select TIAA-CREF upon initial appointment to a position on the Instructional Staff, you must continue participation in TIAA-CREF upon transfer or reclassification into a position in the classified service within the University.
-Section 6253 prohibits membership in The Teachers' Retirement System of the City of New York (TRS) and the New York City Employees' Retirement System (ERS) as long as the person who selected the ORP remains continuously employed in any position within the University.
+If you select TIAA-CREF upon initial appointment to a position on the ECP Staff, you must continue participation in TIAA-CREF upon transfer or reclassification into another position within the University.

-If you are already a member of the TRS, the Board of Education Retirement System (BOERS) or ERS, you may remain in that program.
-If you were recently appointed to an Instructional Staff title and were previously a member of BOERS or ERS you may elect to remain a member by filing an application for Transferred Contributor status within 30 days of your appointment.
+If you are already a member of the TRS, the Board of Education Retirement System (BERS) or NYCERS, you may remain in that program.
+If you were recently appointed to an ECP Staff title and were previously a member of BERS or NYCERS you may elect to remain a member by filing an application for Transferred Contributor status within 30 days of your appointment.